Last updated: June 9, 2026

 Follow these steps to connect your GCP projects to Dash0 and begin collecting infrastructure metrics.

-In Dash0, go to Settings from the left sidebar, then select Integrations from the organization settings menu.
+In Dash0, go to Settings from the left sidebar, then select Integrations from the organization settings menu or click here to go there directly.

 Select Google Cloud Platform from the available integrations.